MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/monthly-updates-voc.md

 ## Voice of the Customer version 9.0.1027.16

-Following are the new features in this release:
+Following are the new and updated features in this release:
-- **Cascade delete of survey**: When you delete a survey, all its related entities are now also deleted.
+- **Cascade delete of survey**: The reliability and experience of survey delete operation are improved.
+All the dependent entities of a survey are deleted when the survey is deleted.
+The pre-requisite user actions, if required, for deleting the survey are displayed on the screen.
-- **Reconfigure Voice of the Customer**: If the Voice of the Customer solution is misconfigured, you can now allow it to automatically setup the correct configurations itself.
+- **Reconfigure Voice of the Customer**: You can now repair or restore the Voice of the Customer configuration if it is accidentally deleted or misconfigured at any point of time.